 Area of Law: Intellectual Property

-Answer Number: 325
+Answer # 325

-If there are only a few such items that are produced, they might be considered a work of art and be entitled to copyright protection.
-But generally, if the design is used to produce more than 50 “useful” items, to obtain protection, the design must be registered as an industrial design and the rights to it can be legally protected against imitation.
+If there are only a few such items produced from the design, these might be considered a work of art and be entitled to copyright protection.
+Generally, though, if the design is used to produce more than 50 “useful” items, it must be registered as an industrial design to obtain protection from imitation.

 For more information about industrial designs, contact the Canadian Intellectual Property Office.